LPD-EPFL/ukharon-artifacts/README.md

 The failover time is gathered in `ukharon-artifacts/experiments/kvstore/logs/herd_mu/put_failover.txt`.
 > Note: Edit `herd_mu.sh` to increase the number of samples for failover.

+> Note: In order to be as fair as possible with Mu, we aggressively lowered its failure detection threshold.
+This may cause oscillations/failures and you may have to re-run the test.

 #### Evaluating uKharon-KV
 From the gateway, run:
 ```sh